citp/privacy-policy-historical/f/fl/fli/flightradar24.com.md

 ### Social Plug-ins

-When you encounter an implemented social plug-in (e.g. “like” button) from a third party, such as Facebook, Twitter or Google, while using our Service, your browser or App, as applicable, will establish a direct link to that third party (“Social Plug-in”) and will then transmit the following data to the Social Plug-in directly:
+When you encounter an implemented social plug-in (e.g. "like" button) from a third party, such as Facebook, Twitter or Google, while using our Service, your browser or App, as applicable, will establish a direct link to that third party ("Social Plug-in") and will then transmit the following data to the Social Plug-in directly:

   1. date and time of your visit;
   2. the Internet address/URL of the site that you are currently visiting;